Chaitalykundu/Web-Development/01-HTML/1-Basics/07-Formatting/Theory/005_em.md

 &nbsp;

-# Global attribute:
+# Global attribute

 > The `<em>` tag supports the Global attributes in HTML.

 &nbsp;

-# Event attribute:
+# Event attribute

 > The `<em>` tag supports the Event attributes in HTML.